valor-software/ng2-charts/libs/ng2-charts/README.md

 ng add ng2-charts
 ```

-The required packages will be automatically installed, and your `app.module.ts` will be updated with the required
+The required packages will be automatically installed, and your `app.config.ts` will be updated with the required
 changes to start using the library right away.

 #### Manual install through package managers